 If renewing 120 day Notified Delinquent, your fees will be:

-All CNAs must complete a minimum of 12 hours of in-service training each calendar year.
-Every 2 years, in-service training hours shall include, but are not limited to, the following areas:
+All CNAs must complete a minimum of 24 hours of in-service training each biennium.
+In-service training hours shall include, but are not limited to, the following areas:

 - Bloodborne Pathogens, Infection Control